arx-project/Arx/ComponentPlanningDocument.md

-# Arx Desktop Environment: Component Planning Document

-## Purpose

-Define and document all core and supporting components required for building Arx, a monolithic BSD native desktop environment written in Odin, using Wayland and BSD base system services.
+**BSD-Native Graphics System: Arcan-Inspired Architecture Plan (Arx)**

+**Overview:**
+When a proof of concept begins, it represents more than a simple experiment, it is the seed of a vision. **Arx** emerges from the desire to move beyond loosely assembled components toward a truly monolithic BSD-native desktop environment.
+At this stage, the focus is on mapping the terrain, identifying the disciplines required, outlining the foundational components, and understanding how they must interlock to form a seamless and integrated whole.
+It is a deliberate shift from coexistence to cohesion, from compatibility to purpose-built harmony.

+**Arx** is a secure, fully integrated desktop environment and graphics system for BSD systems.
+Written in **Odin** and scripted in **Wren**, it is designed to replace X11 and Wayland with a cleaner, simpler, and truly native BSD solution.

 ---

-## Core System Components
+**Purpose:**
+Define and document all core and supporting components required for building Arx, a monolithic BSD-native desktop environment written in Odin, using BSD system services and free from Linux-specific display architectures.

+---

+**Core Principles:**

+* Fully BSD-native, no Linux-specific APIs or daemons
+* Security-first, capsicum, jails, sandboxed clients
+* Monolithic userland, audio, input, display, and protocol unified
+* Minimal dependencies, no dbus, PAM, systemd, or pulseaudio
+* Network-aware, built-in remote capability without legacy X11 or Wayland
+* Modern implementation, written in Odin with Wren as the embedded scripting engine

+---

+**Core System Components:**

-### 1. Compositor
+1. **Compositor**

-* Stacking window manager using wlroots (FFI bindings)
+   * Stacking window manager written natively in Odin
-* Handles: surface lifecycle, input, focus, output layout
+   * Handles surface lifecycle, input, focus, and output layout
+   * Implements its own protocol modeled after Arcan or Plan 9 concepts

-### 2. Renderer
+2. **Renderer**

    * Draws window frames, shadows, backgrounds, and decorations
    * Backend: OpenGL, Pixman, or internal raster engine
-* Supports: anti-aliased fonts, theme-aware elements
+   * Supports anti-aliased fonts, theme-aware elements

-### 3. Session Manager
+3. **Session Manager**

    * Integrates with rc.conf or greetd
    * Launches compositor, panel, and applications
    * Handles logout, shutdown, reboot

-### 4. IPC Layer
+4. **IPC Layer**

-* BSD native Unix sockets for internal communication
+   * BSD-native Unix sockets or capability-secured channels
-* Event subscription model: UI components can respond to signals
+   * Event subscription model for component interaction

-### 5. Configuration System
+5. **Configuration System**

    * Loads and saves config in TOML or JSON
    * Default path: \~/.config/arx/config.toml
    * Supports live reload or restart reload

 ---

-## Graphical Components
+**Graphical Components:**

-### 6. Panel / Bar
+6. **Panel / Bar**

-* Layer shell protocol client
+   * Top-level UI bar for system information and control
-* Hosts: clock, workspaces, launcher, tray
+   * Hosts clock, workspaces, launcher, tray

-### 7. Launcher
+7. **Launcher**

-* Application search and execution (like dmenu or rofi)
+   * Application search and execution
-* Reads from .desktop files or predefined list
+   * Reads from native manifest files or predefined list

-### 8. Settings Manager
+8. **Settings Manager**

    * GUI to configure themes, resolution, keybindings, sessions

-### 9. Notification Daemon
+9. **Notification Daemon**

-* Displays Wayland native notifications
+   * Displays notifications using internal protocol
-* Follows desktop notifications spec (without D-Bus)

-### 10. UI Toolkit
+   * Avoids D-Bus and external libraries

+10. **UI Toolkit**

 * Minimal widget library written in Odin
-* Widgets: buttons, sliders, text fields, lists
+* Provides buttons, sliders, text fields, lists
-* Used by settings manager, launcher, and other internal tools
+* Used by internal tools and optionally available to third-party apps

 ---

-## Optional or Extensible Components
+**Optional or Extensible Components:**

-### 11. File Manager

-* Optional integration: Thunar, PCManFM Qt, or native Odin based

-### 12. Terminal Emulator
+11. **File Manager**

+* Optional: Odin-native implementation

+12. **Terminal Emulator**

-* Odin native terminal or integration with foot
+* Odin-native terminal with minimal dependencies

-### 13. Clipboard Manager
+13. **Clipboard Manager**

-* Wayland compatible copy and paste
+* Native copy and paste
 * Secure memory handling

-### 14. Screenshot Tool
+14. **Screenshot Tool**

-* Select region or window
+* Region or window capture
 * Saves to configured location

-### 15. Power Menu
+15. **Power Menu**

 * Suspend, reboot, shutdown, logout
-* Uses rc commands, no polkit or elogind
+* Uses rc commands

-### 16. Accessibility (Future)
+16. **Accessibility (Future)**

-* Keyboard navigation and basic screen reader hooks
+* Keyboard navigation, screen reader hooks

-### 17. Application Framework (Future)
+17. **Application Framework (Future)**

-* APIs for native Odin applications
+* APIs for Odin apps: lifecycle, input, themes
-* Window lifecycle, input event dispatch, theme integration
-* Consider app sandboxing and permissions model
+* App sandboxing and permissions

-### 18. User Onboarding and First Login
+18. **User Onboarding and First Login**

-* Default configuration generator on first launch
+* Default configuration generator
-* Minimal setup wizard for resolution, theme, keyboard layout
+* Minimal setup wizard

-### 19. Localization and Internationalization
+19. **Localization and Internationalization**

-* Unicode support, including RTL layout support
+* Unicode and RTL support
-* Language selector in settings manager
+* Language selector
-* i18n strings support in UI toolkit
+* i18n support in UI toolkit

-### 20. Security and Privilege Separation
+20. **Security and Privilege Separation**

-* Process isolation where applicable
+* Per-component isolation
-* Drop privileges for UI daemons
+* Dropped privileges for daemons
-* Secure defaults for clipboard, notifications, and IPC
+* Secure defaults

 ---

-## Backend Infrastructure
+**Backend Infrastructure:**

-### 21. Logging
+21. **Logging**

-* Per component logging to \~/.cache/arx/\*.log
+* Per-component logs in \~/.cache/arx/\*.log
 * Configurable verbosity

-### 22. Theme and Font Engine
+22. **Theme and Font Engine**

-* Centralized theme system loaded from config
+* Central theme system
-* Renders using internal renderer
+* Rendered via internal renderer

-### 23. Input Device Manager
+23. **Input Device Manager**

 * Mouse, touchpad, keyboard, gamepad
-* Uses libinput (via wlroots)
+* Uses devd and custom input handling, no libinput

-### 24. Audio Integration

-* PipeWire and WirePlumber
+24. **Audio Integration**

-* Optional GUI mixer
+* Optional minimal audio layer
+* PipeWire support can be considered modular

 ---

-## Developer and Debugging Tools
+**Developer and Debugging Tools:**

-### 25. Dev Console
+25. **Dev Console**

 * Interactive log viewer and diagnostics

-### 26. Crash Handling
+26. **Crash Handling**

 * Logs backtraces and errors
-* Optional integration with external crash reporters
+* Optional crash report integration

-### 27. Testing Framework
+27. **Testing Framework**

-* Unit and integration tests for components
+* Unit and integration tests

 ---

-## Deliverables
+**Deliverables:**

 * Initial proof of concept: compositor, panel, launcher
 * Phase 2: notifications, settings, terminal